 But our Special Collections Center can provide some information about one aspect of the passengers: what they might have worn.

-Our Hostetler photograph collection includes images from around the time of the disaster, showing the fashions of the time.
-And while the Midwestern styles of the land-locked probably weren’t as cutting edge as the shipboard couture of the upper classes, they still give the general idea of what people were wearing at the time.
+Our Hostetler photograph collection includes portrait images from around the time of the disaster.
+And while Midwestern land-locked fashion sense probably wasn’t as cutting edge as the shipboard couture of the upper classes, they still give the general idea of what people were wearing at the time.

-Underneath their coats, First Class passengers wore something far more . . more . . . especially for dinners and the occasional shipboard soirée.
-Mrs. Christine Rieche and Mrs. Edward Roberts have yet to remove their hats :
+Underneath their coats, First Class passengers wore something far more . . more, especially for dinners and the occasional shipboard soirée.
+Mrs. Christine Rieche and Mrs. Edward Roberts are prepared for this, though they have yet to remove their hats :